 - She also found that she got a sense of the host and the audience type through fan engagement.
 This helped when developing the content for the ad read.

 - They started with providing canned reads, but after doing a few rounds with different shows, they allowed the host to share the brand more natively.
 The idea was to get the host on board, and then they sell it to their audience.

 - ¾ of their hosts are currently using their product, which holds so much power in delivering podcast ads and reaching their listeners.

 - At first, Ahrefs offered a promo code, but that was not effective.
 Now Rebekah is doing giveaways through Twitter.
 The host is excited to have a giveaway for their audience, and then it tracks directly back to the show.
 The giveaway is set up so that the listener tags Ahrefs and the host in a creative response explaining why they should win.
 It is extra advertising for Ahrefs, and they connect with more people.
 The podcast periodically interviews the winner, which is the best testimonial and more advertising for the brand.

 - Podcast sponsorship on midsize shows have been the most successful as they have more of an intimate connection with their audience.
 There is also a greater creative opportunity with them.
 A deeper partnership that generates the most ROI.

 - Advertisers have to put effort and creativity into the campaign.
 This is an organic medium with little structure.
 If you treat it as such, you will yield the best results.

-- Podcast advertising is customizable for any budget.
+- Podcast sponsorship is customizable for any budget.
 Working with an agency helps to build your portfolio of various show sizes.
 They also have the inside track on rates and inventory.